-As of May 2017, I am an assistant in the teaching and research collections in Department of Biology at the University of Saskatchewan with Dr Tracy Marchant.
+I am an occasional assistant in both the teaching and research collections in Department of Biology at the University of Saskatchewan with Dr Tracy Marchant.
 As of June 2019, I am a member of the American Society of Mammalogy’s Systematic Collections Committee and look forward to serving the mammalogy community in this way.

 I acknowledge the colonial history of many museums (e.g., In London, Natural History Museums Confront their Colonial History) and commit to educating myself in these topics and to work towards decolonization in these spaces.